 Rope Services Direct sell twine & cords which can be used for a variety of applications including as packaging materials, property restoration and craft and hobbies to name a few!
-If you are interested in finding out more about this equipment or would like to place an order, then you will find all of the relevant information listed below.
+Find out more about this product below.
+If would like to place an order you will find all information listed below.

 The difference between twine & cords

 While the twine & cords essentially look the same and perform more-or-less the same function, there’s an important distinction between the two.
 Twine usually consists of several pieces of single strands of a material such as yarn which have been twisted together.

-A cord, on the other hand, will consist of several multi-piled yarns which are then twisted and braided around each other in order to make the final cord product.
+A cord, on the other hand, will consist of several multi-piled yarns.
+Yarns are then twisted and braided around each other in order to make the final cord product.
 Sometimes the strands are braided together.
 This distinction creates a much more ‘rope-like’ effect in the cord with the double twisting.
 It essentially creates a mini rope that is smoother and a more uniformed finish than its twine counterpart.
 The double twist also results in a stronger product too.

 Types or Twine & Cords and their uses.

 There are many different twine and cord materials available including natural fibers such as jute and sisal and synthetic fibers such as polypropylene, polyester and nylon.
 These can be supplied in various widths and lengths, so just check exactly what you will need.
 We have listed more information on each type of material below.
 If you are looking for something stronger they take a look at our fibre ropes which are available in the same materials and more.

 A natural fibre which is a little bulkier in nature.
 It has a high level of strength tenacity, as well as being a great insulator of heat.
-It also has a low level of thermal conductivity and is antistatic.
+Other properties include low level of thermal conductivity and is antistatic.

 It is generally seen as quite a hard and ‘unattractive’ fibre.
 But the qualities that it possesses make it great for a range of more technical operations.
 It’s a highly environmentally friendly material given its 100% level of biodegradability.